dapr/dapr/docs/sdk/README.md

 ## Contributing & Support

-We We actively reviewing contributions into this repository via [pull request](https://help.github.com/articles/using-pull-requests/).
+We We actively reviewing contributions into this repository via [issues](https://help.github.com/en/articles/creating-an-issue).

 For any other topic or escalation, please send an email to ???